JorgeAriasLaso/maa-quote-generator/replit.md

-✓ Created comprehensive city-specific content for 18 European destinations ✓ Added PostgreSQL database with Drizzle ORM integration ✓ Replaced in-memory storage with persistent database storage
+✓ Created comprehensive city-specific content for 18 European destinations ✓ Added PostgreSQL database with Drizzle ORM integration ✓ Replaced in-memory storage with persistent database storage ✓ Updated destination field to organized dropdown menu with countries as headers ✓ Added "Other" option with custom destination input field for non-listed cities

 ## System Architecture